CyVerse-learning-materials/SciApps_guide/step5.rst

 **Next Steps:**

-- Try a tutorial using the Discovery Environment in the `Learning Center <http://learning.cyverse.org>`_
+- Try a tutorial using the SciApps in the `Learning Center <http://learning.cyverse.org>`_

 More help and additional information
 `````````````````````````````````````